-Registration for all students is managed by the registrar's office.
-Students with questions about registration procedures should contact their advisor or the registrar's office.
+Registration for all students is managed by the office of student success.
+Students with questions about registration procedures should contact their student success advisor.

 A student's initial registration at Oglethorpe University is covered in Sec.
 6.3. and occurs prior to attendance at a MAP Day or in the weeks leading up to matriculation.
 Continuing students register for classes and make any subsequent schedule changes (i.e., drop and/or add classes) through their OASIS account whenever possible.
-If manual intervention is required, registration changes can take place via online forms or can be facilitated inperson at the registrar's office.
+If manual intervention is required, registration changes can take place via online forms or can be facilitated inperson at the office of student success.